 This post comes from Jason Griffin, Nursery Crop Specialist and Director of the John C. Pair Facility in Wichita, KS

 This summer’s intense weather is undoubtedly affecting our trees this fall.
 Many un-irrigated trees gave up their leaves a while ago.
-Under conditions of exceptional heat and drought, early leaf abscission is a common survival mechanism for . . . → Read More: Stressed about your trees?
+Under conditions of exceptional heat and drought, early leaf abscission is a common survival . . . → Read More: Stressed about your trees?
 So are they!

 I’ve been getting a several phone calls and emails and I’ve visited several properties that have had poor seed germination this fall.
 And I think it all relates to the drought we’ve been experiencing this fall.
 Below you can see Fox4KC’s meteorologist, Joe Lauria showing the 4 driest September/October periods on record.
 And 2011 ties . . . → Read More: Poor Seed Germination This Fall?
 You’re not Alone.